On care, pain, parenting, and violence

 My son is younger than the latest war.
 A war that has made the world witness what reckless destruction looks like in practice.
 What dehumanization looks like in this time and age.
 A millenary abhorrent crime committed with ammunition of the twenty-first century.

-For the past 11 weeks, I have spent the nights after the kids are asleep watching in silence the reporting coming from Gaza and Israel.
+For the past weeks and months, I have spent the nights after the kids are asleep watching in silence the reports coming from Gaza and Israel.
 I can only watch Channel 4 from the UK.
 They seem to be genuinely interested in asking hard questions without waving flags.
 Trying to find some sense in the middle of this nonsense.
 Women who bring children into this world amidst war.
 5,500 per month I read on the news.
 People without homes, without a place to go, water to drink, people without a sense of safety.
+When things seem to hit a new low, it becomes clear that we are just opening a new level of hell.

 What would I do if I needed to get water for my sons?